- about the nursery

 We are registered with Ofsted for children from 3 months to 11 years 11 months.
 Our latest Ofsted report can be accessed on their website: www.ofsted.gov.uk

-We receive funding for 3 and 4 year olds, to provide fifteen hours of free nursery education during term time for eligible children.
+We receive funding for 2, 3 and 4 year olds, to provide up to thirty hours of free nursery education for eligible children.